Best PS5 games 2024: 15 PlayStation 5 titles you need to play

-We've tested the best PS5 games out right now that make the most of Sony's new console
+We've ranked the best PS5 games out right now that make the most of Sony's new console

-Our list of top PS5 games is here to help you decide which video games are worthy of your time and money, and are perfect if you want to get the most out of Sony’s current-gen console.
-They also cover a range of genres including platformers, story-driven adventures, RPGs, and racing.
+Our top PS5 games list is here to help you decide which video games are worthy of your time and hard-earned money.
+They also cover a range of genres including platformers, story-driven adventures, RPGs, and racing games.

 The best PS5 games 👇